Risks Of Money Market Accounts

 To safeguard funds, keep deposits within FDIC or NCUA insurance limits.
 If savings exceed the insured amount, spread funds across multiple banks to ensure coverage.

-Research institutions' financial stability before opening an MMA, and consider diversifying savings into insured CDs or government-backed securities for extra protection.
+Research the financial stability of research institutions before opening an MMA, and consider diversifying savings into insured CDs or government-backed securities for extra protection.

 7. Opportunity Cost